-After much experimentation and exploration of new practices and tools, I’ve made significant improvements to my learning and knowledge management system.
+A knowledge worker’s toolkit needs to be well-rounded, so after much experimentation and exploration of new practices and tools, I’ve made significant improvements to my learning and knowledge management system.
 It’s considered a work in progress, however, as it’s always being iterated on and improved as my needs evolve and change.

 If you would like to setup your own digital garden, I wrote a note on how mine is made through my Obsidian Jekyll workflow.

 🛑 What’s this? ✍️ This whole note is a work in progress, but the below part is really rough.
 So why’s it here?
 Share ideas before they’re ready.